bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 this will suspend future changes and make the store _inactive_ (`store.isActive = false);
 next() calls will cause an error.

-Trees may be terminated without terminating the root store. you can for instance create two stores from the same path and terminate one, but the other will still be active, as will the store that created them.
+ForestBranches may be terminated without terminating the root store.
+You can for instance create two branches from the same path and terminate one, but the other will still be active, as will the store that created them.

 ### Action resolution and subscriptions